 If you’re designing a network from scratch with enough money, then it’s relatively easy to ensure you can capture flow from key devices.

-How can you still answer questions from your higher-ups and clients like:
+How can you still answer questions like:

 - Where’s all the traffic on the network happening?
 Who’s generating it?
 Where’s it going?

 - We keep getting intermittent connectivity and performance problems on the network.
 What could be causing them?

 The good news is that even without NetFlow you can still get answers to these questions.
 And you can get them using protocols and tools you probably already have in your arsenal or can easily obtain.

 Track the envelopes as they flow through the network

 The Simple Network Management Protocol (SNMP) is a standards-based protocol available across the vast majority of networking gear.
 Vendors typically expose both common and application-specific metrics through “encyclopedias” called management information bases (or MIBs).
 MIBs can be loaded into network management solutions that periodically poll for metrics of interest.

 Standard SNMP monitoring can provide a ton of valuable information when:

 - You customize a tool to grab specific metrics of interest and then manually define alerting conditions and workflows to get buzzed, or